Reinforcement-learning-based Algorithms for Optimization Problems and Applications to Inverse Problems: Numerical experiments

-In this section, we apply REINFORCE-IP (i.e., Algorithm~\ref{alg:Framwork1}) to solve two typical non-linear inverse problems.
-In these two examples, we assume that a set of noised signals $\{ \bm{y}_k^\delta\}_{k=1}^K$ in (\ref{inversep}) are observed.
-Therefore, as a modification of (\ref{reward-def}) to use all the available data, we set the reward function as
+In this section, we apply REINFORCE-OPT (i.e., Algorithm~\ref{alg:Framwork1}) to solve two typical non-linear inverse problems.
+In these two examples, we assume that a signal $\bm{y}^\delta$ in (\ref{inversep}) is observed.
+We set the objective function as